plforacle/heatwave-ml-iris/add-heatwave-cluster/add-heatwave-cluster.md

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
-- Completed Lab 2
+- Completed Lab 1

-## Task 1: Add a HeatWave Cluster to thge HEATWAVE-DB MySQL Database System
+## Task 1: Add a HeatWave Cluster to the HEATWAVE-DB MySQL Database System

 1. Open the navigation menu
     - Databases